Kamil-Ahmed67/ZeroHunger_ASP.NET-MVC/README.md

 # ZeroHunger_ASP.NET-MVC
-The codes and remaining compnents are included in master-branch
+The codes,files and remaining compnents were included in master-branch